4 Tips to Create a Stronger Sales Team

 - Assign a mentor.
 Training your salespeople when they are first hired may seem obvious, but the amount of training needed may not be.
 According to the Brevet Group, it can take more than ten months for a new sales rep to be fully productive.
 Ensuring your sales team is prepared to sell effectively can make a huge difference in profit for your dealership.
-To make sure your sales team works together and new salespeople have someone to turn to, assign new hires a mentor.
+To make sure you sales team works together and new salespeople have someone to turn to, assign new hires a mentor.

 - Offer continuous training.
 Even when initial on-boarding and training is complete, sales education shouldn’t stop.
-Providing opportunities for continued growth will keep your team engaged with your sales process and will increase their success.
+Providing opportunities for continual growth will keep your team engaged with your sales process and will increase their success.
 Sales reps report 50% higher net sales when they have continuous training according to the Brevet Group.
 These additional sales can be a motivator for your sales team.
 The feelings of success will help your dealership retain salespeople and reduce turnover.

 - Use sales aids.
 Even if a salesperson knows the sales process, using a sales aid that walks them through the steps of the process will help keep them engaged in the sale.
 Salespeople who are interested and involved in their role are more likely to stay at their jobs.
 According to the SiriusDecisions State of Sales Onboarding Report, two-thirds of high-performing salespeople use self-paced sales aids.
 Using a mobile-based sales tool could benefit your entire sales team enabling salespeople to keep track of where they are in the sales process from their phones to ensure they don’t miss a step.